bhklab/med-imagetools/docs/usage/Writers/BaseWriter.md

 - **Customizable**: Extend it to handle your file formats and workflows.
 - **Safe and robust**: Features context management, filename sanitization, and optional CSV indexing.

+!!! tip
+    the `AbstractBaseWriter` generates a 'date_time' key for use by all subclasses, which can be included in the filename format or context.

+Example:
+filename_format="{date_time}_{subject_id}.txt"

 ### When Should you extend `AbstractBaseWriter` for your custom writer?

 If you write many files with dynamic paths and filenames, or need